Plan your visit

 At and around the Cathedral

 The Cathedral Café serves coffee, lunch and afternoon tea.
 It is open from 10am to 4.30pm each day.
-Ticket holders will be eligible for a discount of 50% on the entrance fee.
+Alternatively, lunch can be sought from Winchester city centre.

 Find out more about city centre cafés and restaurants on the Visit Winchester website.